 - Participation, Childhood and Youth Studies, Child Welfare, social work interventions, families, repositioning positions of power, looked after children, Recognition Theory in social work practice, community social work, reimagining outcomes, Qualitative Research Methods

 A qualified social worker, I have over thirty years professional experience in social work and community work, with a particular emphasis on work with children, young people and families.
 I have worked extensively in the voluntary, non-government and government sectors in both Australia and Scotland.
 I have also taught social work, community education and childhood practice at a number of academic institutions.
 In 2018 I completed my PhD (Social Policy) ‘Reimagining Family Group Conferencing (FGC) ‘Outcomes’’, which focused on investigating the contribution FGC makes towards outcomes for looked after children at risk of being accommodated, and their families.

-My current research interests lie in investigating Family Group Conferencing as a self referral decision making process.
-I am also particulary interested in looking at issues such as 'who defines outcomes', the role of recognition in social work practice and the value of community social work in social work education.
+My current research interests lie in investigating Family Group Conferencing as a decision-making process .
+I am particularly interested in looking at issues, such as “who defines outcomes?”, the role of recognition in childcare and protection and young people’s participation in decision making.

 Winner – 2018 Scottish Graduate School of Social Sciences Impact and Knowledge Exchange Award for “Reimagining Family Group Conferencing ‘outcomes’’.

 2019-2020 Recognition Matters: the value of recognition in child care and protection.
 This is a collaborative Knowledge Exchange and Impact project with Dr Ariane Crtchley, Edinburgh Napier Unievrsity and Family Group Decision Making Service, City of Edinburgh Council.